-A computer’s motherboard connects all the components together, and if it fails, your computer may be rendered useless.
+A computer’s motherboard connects all the components; if it fails, your computer may be rendered useless.

-If for some reasons, your PC is acting up like freezing out of the blue, not detecting attached components or simply not turning on at all.
-Then there can be a vast range of culprits involved and motherboard is one of them.
+Suppose your PC is acting up like freezing out of the blue, not detecting attached components, or simply not turning on for some reason.
+Then there can be a vast range of culprits involved, and the motherboard is one of them.

-There are certain telltale signs that can indicate that your motherboard is failing or is just configured badly.
+Sure telltale signs can indicate that your motherboard is failing or is just poorly configured.

-For instance, if your system freezes and lags with no other plausible cause, that could indicate a bad motherboard setting.
-On the other hand, if your system does not even turn on despite it being connected to the power supply unit, then that could indicate a hardware issue with the motherboard.
+For instance, if your system freezes and lags with no other plausible cause, that could indicate a wrong motherboard setting.
+On the other hand, if your system does not even turn on despite being connected to the power supply unit, that could indicate a hardware issue with the motherboard.

-Visible signs of damage can mean the part is bad, so you’ll need to look out for them.
-Additionally, if your motherboard comes with status indicated LED lights or a beep code speaker, you can use it to understand the cause of the issue.
+Visible signs of damage can mean the part is damaged, so you’ll need to look out for them.
+Additionally, if your motherboard comes with a status indicating LED lights or a beep code speaker, you can use it to understand the cause of the issue.

-At times, the motherboard may seem to be bad, yet the real cause could be misconfigured item or a bad connection between components.
+Sometimes, the motherboard may seem bad, but the actual cause could be misconfigured item or a bad connection between components.

-In the following text I will talk in detail about how to tell if motherboard is bad or failing.
+In the following text, I will discuss how to tell if the motherboard is bad or failing.

-You have to understand the difference between a misconfigured motherboard and a failing motherboard.
+You must understand the difference between a misconfigured motherboard and a failing motherboard.

 A misconfigured motherboard can be fixed by fixing the underlying issue.
 This is software related.

-A bad motherboard, on the other hand, has key physical components that are failing.
-This can include a bad capacitor, a failing CPU socket or a damaged power connector.
+On the other hand, a lousy motherboard has key physical components that are failing.
+This can include a bad capacitor, a failing CPU socket, or a damaged power connector.

 Also Read: When to Upgrade Motherboard?